Methodology

 To suggest a correction, submit a missing package name, propose a category change, or request a new project, open a GitHub issue or pull request.
 Include the project repository, the preferred display name, the category you believe fits best, and any npm or PyPI package names that should be tracked.

-New projects should be open-source AI agent projects or closely related infrastructure.
+New projects should usually be open-source AI agent projects or closely related infrastructure.
+Public GitHub-hosted proprietary or source-available projects can be included selectively as comparators when they are important ecosystem reference points.
 Categories are curated manually to keep the leaderboard useful and comparable.

 Versioning